saltstack/salt/doc/topics/tutorials/states_pt4.rst

 .. _`saltstack-formulas`: https://github.com/saltstack-formulas

-If you have any questions, suggestions, or just want to chat with other people who are using Salt, we have a very :doc:`active community </topics/community>` and we'd love to hear from you.
+If you have any questions, suggestions, or just want to chat with other people who are using Salt, we have a very :ref:`active community <salt-community>` and we'd love to hear from you.

 In addition, by continuing to :doc:`part 5 <states_pt5>`, you can learn about